chandlerc/blog/content/slides/2026-ndc-techtown-memory-safety/21_aliasing_again.md

 - In this case, that is going to be the elements of the `buf` parameter.
 - **Click** Again the local variable `p` has left off the place set, so it is getting the automatic default from the function's return type.
 - **Click** We again get an invalidation of the owned elements of `b`, which the `.any` wildcard matches.
-- This is use after free again, with the `First` function is performing the "capture" step.
+- This is use after free again, with the `First` function performing the "capture" step.

 {{% /note %}}